DanialArab/Python/README.md

 # Python

 This repo documents my solutions to Leetcode - programming questions.
 I wrote my solutions in Python, presented in the jupyter notebook file named **Leetcode_Programming_Questions** attached to this repo.
-Here is the questions'details that I solved so far:
+Here is a table to detail the questions'info that I solved so far:

 ## 1. String